-The BRAIN Lab focuses on the neurobiological mechanisms underlying cognitive, affective, and stress associated aspects of decision-making and impulsivity—specifically related to gambling addiction, substance addiction and concurrent mental disorders.
+The B.R.A.I.N.
+Lab focuses on the psycho-neuro-biological mechanisms underlying cognitive, affective, and stress associated aspects of decision-making and impulsivity—specifically related to substance use disorders and concurrent mental disorders.

-The aim is to improve our understanding and ultimately facilitate better interventions and better outcomes for individuals suffering from different disorders with dysregulated decision making.
+The aim is to improve our understanding, and to ultimately facilitate better interventions and better outcomes for individuals suffering from substance use and mental disorders.

 Christian G. Schütz